rangrage/oc-mdb_blank-theme/README.md

 # MDB Blank Theme for OctoberCMS
-Free Modern and Clean OctoberCMS Theme based on [MDBootstrap](https://mdbootstrap.com/material-design-for-bootstrap/?utm_source=4e323a&utm_id=4e323a) which is released under MIT license.
+Free Modern and Clean OctoberCMS Theme based on [MDBootstrap](https://mdbootstrap.com/material-design-for-bootstrap/?utm_source=4e323a&utm_id=4e323a) (Material Design for Bootstrap) which is a powerful CSS Framework coupled with the best of *Bootstrap* and *Material Design*.

+- 400+ material UI elements
+- 600+ material icons
+- 74 CSS animations
+- SASS files
+- Templates
+- Tutorials and many more.

+All fully responsive.
+All compatible with different browsers.

 ### Documentation
 Full documentation can be found on the [MDBootstrap](https://mdbootstrap.com/material-design-for-bootstrap/?utm_source=4e323a&utm_id=4e323a) website.